Solon-B/cs260-BYU/README.md

 **Login** - Register and login users.
 Credentials securely stored in the database.

-WebSocket: This will be realtime data sent when a player hits a mile marker.
+**WebSocket**: This will be realtime data sent when a player hits a mile marker.
 At the moment I'm thinking about every increase of ten points.